nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 `trap` is a special instruction that will enable us to interact with the keyboard (read characters or numbers), and print information on `stdout`.

-As you notice, in terms of actual mathematical operations our VM won't support a lot of operations.
-For example there's no `XOR`, and no division or multiplication.
+As you notice, our VM won't have a lot of functionality in terms of actual mathematical operations.
+For example, there's no `XOR`, and no division or multiplication.
 The good news is that we can implement them as an exercise to learn more about ASM.
-It's not going to be easy, but it's possible and it's a good practice to learn more about ASM.
+It's not going to be easy, but it's possible, and it's a good practice to know more about ASM.

 But before jumping into the implementation for each instruction, we must note that some operations have additional "side-effects" on the registers.